Ali15700/cq-backend/README.txt

 Database.sql (you also have to add the commands in psql prompt)
 \dt (to check the relationships)

-Db.js (Pool query connects the database with the server)
+Db.js (Pg give us Pool query to connect the database with the server) and add information related to where you store data and connect with your Database.

+In Index.js I perform CRUD operation for each table.